paprykdev/projector_cli/README.md

 # Projector

-> This is a learning project from ThePrimeagen course on Frontend Masters [link to the course](https://frontendmasters.com/courses/typescript-go-rust/).
+> This is a learning project from ThePrimeagen's course on Frontend Masters [link to the course](https://frontendmasters.com/courses/typescript-go-rust/).